FlagOpen/FlagAttention/README.md

 ## Usage

-FlagAttention provides customized attention operators.
+FlagAttention provides customized operators for attention.
 When an operator is equivalent to a torch function, it can be used as a drop-in replacement.

 ## Run the Tests

 A recent version of `pytest`(>=7.1.0) is required to run the tests in `tests/`.
-Operators in `FlagAttention` are tested against [reference implementations](src/flag_attn/testing) in Pytorch provided by `flag_attn.testing`, both for the forward and the backward operators.
+Operators in `FlagAttention` are tested against [reference implementations](src/flag_attn/testing) in Pytorch provided by `flag_attn.testing`, both for the forward and backward operators.
 For operators with support for inputs of `float16` or `bfloat16`, three different implementations are included for numerical accuracy testing.

-1. The implementation used as reference is an implementation in PyTorch which upcasts the inputs to `float32` and performs the computations in `float32` all the way through before casting the outputs to `float16` or `bfloat16`.
+1. **Reference Implementation in Pytorch**: This implementation upcasts the inputs to `float32` and performs the computations in `float32` all the way through before casting the outputs to `float16` or `bfloat16`.
-2. The implementation in Triton usually uses `float16` or `bfloat16` for mma(matrix multiplication accumulation) inputs, and `float32` for mma outputs and other computations.
+2. **Triton Implementation**: The Triton implementation uses `float16` or `bfloat16` for MMA(matrix multiplication accumulation) inputs and `float32` for MMA outputs and other computations.
-3. The implementation for comparison is an implementation in PyTorch, with the same computation as the reference, except that the precision is the same as the Triton implementation.
+3. **Pytorch Implementation**: This implementation mirrors the computations in the reference implementation, except that the precision is the same as the Triton implementation.

-The tests for numerical accuracy enforce that the max difference between the Triton implementation and reference implementation is not greater than twice the max difference between the Pytorch implementation and reference implementation.
+The tests for numerical accuracy enforce that the maximum difference between the Triton implementation and reference implementation is not greater than twice the maximanum difference between the Pytorch implementation and reference implementation.

 ```sh
 pytest .